artiomn/knp/examples/mnist-client/README.md

 * `draw_annotated_subgraph` function that draws a network graph with inscriptions for node names or IDs.
 * `draw_subgraph` function that draws a connected subgraph.
 * `make_reverse_list` function that creates a reverse adjacency list where each node has a list of nodes to which it is adjacent.
-* `find_connected_set` function that fins an independent subgraph inside a network graph.
+* `find_connected_set` function that finds an independent subgraph inside a network graph.
 * `divide_graph_by_connectivity` function defined in the `visualize_network.h` file.
 * `print_connected_subset` function that prints the description of a network subgraph.
 * `print_network_description` function defined in the `visualize_network.h` file.